Indian Wedding in Spain: 2026 Packages (Barcelona & Mallorca)

 What’s included

-• Welcome sunset at beach club (finger foods, mocktail/cocktail bar)
+• Welcome sunset at beach club

-• Haldi & Mehndi garden brunch (live jalebi-rabri)
+• Haldi & Mehndi garden brunch

-• Sangeet in covered courtyard/ballroom (late license)
+• Sangeet in covered courtyard or ballroom (late license)

-• Indian veg or mixed veg/non-veg menus (separate stations; strict segregation)
+• Indian veg or mixed menus

 • Sound-managed baraat (horse/vintage car, route marshal, decibel plan)